mctools/simplebuild-dgcode/doc/source/physicslists.rst

   launcher.cmd_preinit('/process/eLoss/StepFunctionMuHad 0.1 0.001 um')
   launcher.cmd_preinit('/process/eLoss/minKinEnergy 10 eV')

-Note the as the name implies, the above commands will be invoked just *before* the Geant4 run-manager object is initialised.
+Note that as the name implies, the above commands will be invoked just *before* the Geant4 run-manager object is initialised.
 If for some reason, you need to ensure that they are instead invoked *after* the run-manager is initialised, you must instead use ``launcher..cmd_postinit("...")``